tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: Make liquid class Item so as to give it attribute bulk
 	- TBD: updated 'drink X' to 'drink X from Y' ?
+	- TBD: temp idea for bottle - just make capacity 0.5 and nothing else will fit in
+		- IDEA: full solution is to determine effect of liquid for each obj (evaporate, ruin, cool, etc)

 - TBD: instantiate Creature Containers in actual game
 	- TBD: decide - should creature.is_contained and creature.get_container be ViewOnly methods?